SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the container-type by an external id
+Retrieve a container type by its external id

 ```